 Tarragon sandwich

 Let’s talk about planting Mexican Mint Marigold.
 While this herb is not overly picky about soil as long as it drains great, I think it does best in soil that has been amended with plenty of organic matter (most plants do).
 When planting multiple transplants, plant about 3’ apart.
-This will allow for the plant to reach its maximum growth potential while providing space for adequate air circulation.
-Lack of air circulation, along with watering from the top, can lead to issues with powdery mildew (water the base of the plant).
+This allows the plant to reach its maximum growth potential while providing space for adequate air circulation.
+Lack of air circulation, along with watering from the top, can lead to issues with powdery mildew (always water the base of the plant).

 Yellow flowers.

 I need to hurry up and talk to you about Mexican Mint Marigold and pollinators!
-Those cheerful, golden-yellow flowers pop out at a very opportune time in San Antonio.
+Those cheerful, golden-yellow/orange flowers pop out at a very opportune time in San Antonio.
 Fall brings the migrating pollinators through our city and it also brings the blooms on Mexican Mint Marigold.
 The flowers are full of nectar and hungry butterflies make a beeline for them; bees make a beeline too, but that’s a given!
-Although the showtime is fall for these flowers, I have some blooming in my herb garden right now!
+Although the big showtime is late summer to fall for these flowers, they can bloom sporadically through the year.
+I have some blooming in my herb garden right now!

 Speaking of herb gardens, while I definitely recommend including Mexican Mint Marigold in them, I also think they deserve a prime spot in your perennial gardens too.
-And your container gardens, and your rock gardens.
+The foliage is slender and beautiful so they compliment other perennials.
+You don’t have to have a designated herb garden to enjoy herbs, they can nestle in right at home most anywhere in your landscape.
+Container gardens and rock gardens are perfect too.
 I think you’re picking up what I’m laying down here.
 Mexican Mint Marigold can go pretty much anywhere.

 Ready to give it a try?
 Hope so!